jaredmeier/permanote/README.md

 #### Notebooks
 ![](https://user-images.githubusercontent.com/11576738/79582511-d62f5800-8099-11ea-99f0-de8b36e11d4d.gif)

 Users can create notebooks to organize notes.
+They can also delete and rename notebooks -- the renaming dialog will only allow the user to continue if the name is changed.
+When selecting a notebook, the most recently updated note is automatically loaded in the editor.

 #### Tags